Root Inc. (ROOT) Shares Up Despite Recent Market Volatility

-Root Inc. (NASDAQ: ROOT)’s stock price has soared by 10.71 in relation to previous closing price of 5.79.
-Nevertheless, the company has seen a gain of 8.46% in its stock price over the last five trading days.
+Root Inc. (NASDAQ: ROOT)’s stock price has increased by 59.80 compared to its previous closing price of 6.02.
+However, the company has seen a 60.33% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported 7 hours ago that Car-Insurance Firm Root Gets Takeover Bid

 Is It Worth Investing in Root Inc. (NASDAQ: ROOT) Right Now?

-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 1 as “sell.”
+Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.